Mikerah/Ethereum-RNG-Project/README.md

 * Xorooshiro128+

 # Warning
 Please note that all the code in this repository is in development and shouldn't be used in production.
-It can cause the loss of large somes of money and introduce vulnerabilities into your smart contracts
+It can cause the loss of large sums of money and introduce vulnerabilities into your smart contracts.